thongekchakrit/covid19-forex-airquality-an-analysis/README.md

 Air Quality Dataset.
 Data extraction method: Import data from CSV file
  - [Air Quality Open Data Platform]( https://aqicn.org/data-platform/covid19/) (December 30, 2020 to April 13, 2020)

-In response to the questions above, data wrangling and exploratory data analysis was performed in an attempt to analyze the datasets.
-The following modules was throughout this study: Pandas, numpy, seaborn, matplotlib, matplotlib.pyplot, folium, json, plotly express, request, prettyprint and beautifulsoup.
+In response to the questions above, data wrangling and exploratory data analysis were performed in an attempt to analyze the datasets.
+The following modules were throughout this study: Pandas, numpy, seaborn, matplotlib, matplotlib.pyplot, folium, json, plotly express, request, prettyprint and beautifulsoup.

 ```
 The steps taken for data wrangling had been left out.